Clinical Genetics (GENC5001)

 UNIT OF STUDY

 This unit of study focuses on the scientific basis of human genetic inheritance and of human genetic disorders and provides a broad overview of the genetics of common single-gene human genetic disorders and the genomics of common multi-gene human genetic disorders.
-A review of Mendelian inheritance, principles of biochemical genetics, current knowledge of the molecular basis of human inheritance and risk assessment will be presented using case examples.
+A review of Mendelian inheritance, principles of biochemical genetics, current knowledge of the molecular basis of human inheritance will be presented using case examples.
 More complex patterns of inheritance including mitochondrial and uniparental disomy as well as epigenetic mechanisms will be explored.
-The unit will include lab based field work covering genetic testing used in diagnostic and screening contexts including molecular, cytogenetics and molecular cytogenetics.
+An exploration of the biological and molecular basis of cancer syndromes is used as an example of complex genetic conditions.
+The unit will include hospital-based field work covering genetic testing used in diagnostic and screening contexts including molecular, cytogenetics and molecular cytogenetics.

 Our courses that offer this unit of study